VW NOX reduction

 Gunther Schiele, TDI Development, Volkswagen AG, talked to us about the NOX reduction system being used in the 2009 Volkswagen Touareg.
 This is a different system than the NOX storage catalyst in the VW Jetta TDI.
-Because the Touareg is heavier, bigger and has a bigger engine than the Jetta it needs a Selective Catalytic Reduction (SCR) DeNOx system.
+Because the Touareg is heavier, bigger, and has a bigger engine than the Jetta it needs a Selective Catalytic Reduction (SCR) DeNOx system.
 Watch the video animation as Schiele explains the SCR DeNOx system.

 Preliminary fuel economy for the 2009 VW Touareg is 18 city/25 highway, with a combined 20 mpg.
 The 2009 VW Touareg gasoline FSI gets 14 city/20 highway, with a combined 16 mpg.
 When I drove the gasoline car I got the EPA figures.
 When I drove the VW Touareg TDI diesel I got 24 mpg combined, 4 miles greater than what the EPA says I should have gotten.

-Remember we had this problem with hybrids, but in reverse.
-With hybrids the EPA overstated the mpg because of the way they calculate miles per gallon.
+Remember we had this problem with hybrids but in reverse.
+With hybrids, the EPA overstated the mpg because of the way they calculate miles per gallon.
 The EPA uses a formula that includes the emissions from the tailpipe.
-Since hybrids don’t have emissions in the electric cycle of the testing the EPA overstated the mpg, and had to change it.
-I’m wondering if the same thing might be happening to diesel in reverse: since diesel has different emissions than gasoline the EPA maybe understating the mpg, which would give me more mpg in the real world.
+Since hybrids don’t have emissions in the electric cycle of the testing the EPA overstated the mpg and had to change it.
+I’m wondering if the same thing might be happening to diesel in reverse: since diesel has different emissions than gasoline the EPA may be understating the mpg, which would give me more mpg in the real world.

-There will be a premium for the diesel vehicle, and right now there is a premium for diesel fuel.
+There will be a premium for diesel vehicles, and right now there is a premium for diesel fuel.
 The price of diesel fuel should come down in the next couple of years, but right now we are paying for transforming our diesel fuel into clean diesel fuel, from 300 parts per million to 15 parts per million.